Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Classification has become easier

 Gst has sorted all such issues by introducing the one and only concept of supply.
 The taxation under GST is based upon the concept of supply and not upon the classification into goods or services.
-If a transaction does not fall into the ambit of supply it will not be taxable under GST.
+If a transaction does not fall into the ambit of supply, it will not be taxable under GST.

-Better Compliances and tracking
+Better Compliance and tracking

 Benefit for E-commerce Operators